tdwg/ac/docs/structure.md

 Sections 2 through 4 of this document are normative except for example sections, which are labeled as non-normative.

+### 1.2 RFC 2119 key words
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
+[RFC-2119](https://tools.ietf.org/html/rfc2119)

 ## 2 Terminology of this specification

 There are many ways to organize metadata specifications, particularly as